 Figure 2.
 Workflow of ribosome profiling from isolation of ribosomes to library preparation to analysis (Johnson & Li, 2018).

 The workflow diagrammed in Figure 2 will be used to capture all of the ribosomes in a cell.
 In order to assess which ribosomes containing a specific bS21 homolog are translating which mRNAs, we will isolate each class of ribosomes via immunoprecipitation.
 We will immunoprecipitate 70S ribosomes containing each homolog individually using a different epitope attached to the C-terminus of each bS21 homolog under the control of its native promoter.
-To minimally perturb total ribosome amounts, we will construct a strain of F. tularensis that contains each homolog with its respective tag (Figure 3)
+To minimally perturb total ribosome amounts, we will construct a strain of F. tularensis that contains each homolog with its respective tag (Figure 3).

 Figure 3.
 Diagram of F. tularensis chromosome encoding tagged bS21 homologs.
 Each copy of rpsU has been modified at its native locus to include DNA specifying a different epitope for immunoprecipitation at the 3´ end of the gene.